Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Discussions and conclusions

+Note that the above mentioned attack is neither optimal nor realistic.
+Eve could further reduce $P_{\text{Bob}}$ if she performs this non-optimal attack probabilistically.
+In particular, only on a fraction $f$ of the total transmissions, she could do this attack along a random angle.
+The primary advantage of this attack is that the footprint that she leaves is a fraction of the earlier case.
+That is, the probability of detection by Bob in this case would be $P^\prime_{\text{Bob}} = f\cdot P_{\text{Bob}}$.
+However, the information that she gets is also reduced by the same factor, as ideally the success probability is equal for all the pulses.
+Below we quantify the normalized information that Eve would get and the corresponding probability of Bob finding about Eve's presence, for $f=1$.

-In the above case, the resolution in the phase space is $\frac{1}{2\pi}$ for both Bob and Eve.
-We find that the corresponding coefficient of the quadrature value for Eve is a function of $\cos{(\theta_E\pm\theta_B)}$, with $\pm$ indicating the relative angle.
+In the above case, let the resolution in the phase space be $\frac{1}{2\pi}$ for both Bob (and Eve).
+We find that the corresponding coefficient of the quadrature value for Eve is a function of $\cos{(\theta_{\text{E}}\pm\theta_{\text{Bob}})}$, with $\pm$ indicating the relative angle.
 Thus, the correlation between information leakage due to Eve's measurement and Bob's probability of finding squeezing by Eve is given in blue in Fig. \ref{fig:angle}.

-Let us consider the usual squeezing parameter quantifying the reduced variance with $V = 10^{\frac{-V_{dB}}{10}} = e^{-2r}$.
-Also, $\chi=re^{i\theta}$ is the squeezing parameter along the direction of $\theta$.
-Thus, if we consider a total squeezing of $V_{dB}=$10 dB by Eve, that corresponds to the squeezing parameter being $\chi=1.15e^{i\theta_E}$.
-Thus, we find the probability of detecting Eve's presence to be
+Here the normalization is due to the resolution in phase space.
+Let us consider the usual squeezing parameter quantifying the reduced variance with $V = 10^{\frac{-V_{\text{dB}}}{10}} = e^{-2r}$.
+Also, $\chi=re^{i\theta_{\text{Bob}}}$ is the squeezing parameter along the direction of $\theta_{\text{Bob}}$.
+Thus, if we consider a total squeezing of $V_{\text{dB}}=$10 dB by Eve, which corresponds to the squeezing parameter being $\chi=1.15e^{i\theta_{\text{E}}}$.
+Thus, we find the probability of detecting Eve's presence to be,

-where $\mathcal{V}_B$ is the limiting factor for shot-noise measurement of Bob's detector.
+where $\mathcal{V}_{\text{B}}$ is the limiting factor for shot-noise measurement of Bob's detector.
 This is given in orange in Fig. \ref{fig:angle}.
 Thus, the success probability of Eve would be much lower in this case, and is quantified by the resolution of phase space and the respective weightages.
 Here we note that as the resolution of the phase space becomes finer, Eve's probability of concealing her presence decreases.